Information Center

 What is the ideal cart abandonment rate?

-Is single-page checkout or multi-step checkout better?
+Is a single-page checkout or a multi-step checkout better?

 Why do we remove menus on the payment page?